Spanish nouns: Number

 Spanish has two grammatical numbers: singular and plural.
 The singular form is the lemma, and the plural is the marked form.
 Whether a noun is singular or plural generally depends on the referent of the noun, with singular nouns typically referring to one being and plural nouns to multiple.
 In this way, nouns differ from other Spanish words that show number contrast (i.e., adjectives, determiners, and verbs), which vary in number to agree with nouns.
 In the clause aquellos intentos buenos resultaron vanos 'those good attempts were in vain', for example, the head of the noun phrase subject (intentos) gives its plural number to the other elements in the noun phrase (the determiner aquellos and the adjective buenos).
 The plural number is also reflected in the form of the verb (the third-person plural resultaron) and the predicative complement (the plural adjective vanos).

 Two or more nouns coordinated via the coordinator y 'and' are typically treated as plural for agreement purposes.
-In the noun phrase el lápiz y el bolígrafo rojos 'the red pencils and pens', for example, the adjective rojos is plural because the two singular nouns (el lápiz and el bolígrafo) are coordinated via y.
+In the noun phrase el lápiz y el bolígrafo rojos 'the red pencil and pen', for example, the adjective rojos is plural because the two singular nouns (el lápiz and el bolígrafo) are coordinated via y.
 In cases in which an adjective precedes the coordinated nouns, however, that adjective is usually in the singular form.
 For example, the adjective and both nouns are singular in the noun phrase enorme cuidado y precisión 'enormous care and precision'.

 Some words are always grammatically plural.
 Much as the English nouns mathematics and eyeglasses, for instance, are always plural, the Spanish nouns las matemáticas 'mathematics' and las gafas 'eyeglasses' are always plural.
 Some of these nouns do not share their always plural status with their English counterparts.
 For example, las vacaciones is rare in the singular form, corresponding to both 'vacation' and 'vacations' in English.
 Many of the always plural nouns fall into specific semantic classes.
 For example, many are related to foods (e.g., comestibles 'groceries', espaguetis 'spaghetti'), amounts of money (e.g., emolumentos 'emoluments', finanzas 'finances'), and places (e.g., estribaciones 'foothills', exteriores 'exteriors').
 Other Spanish nouns are always singular.
 Such nouns are often noncountable nouns, such as el caos 'chaos' and la grima 'disgust'.